 The best action cameras you can buy today

-Surprise, surprise: GoPro's newest device, the Hero 8 Black, is once again at the top of our best action cameras list.
+Surprise, surprise: The GoPro Hero8 Black, is one of the best action cameras.
 GoPro redesigned the camera to make it smaller, and you no longer need to use a case if you want to attach it to accessories, such as a tripod or helmet mount.

 The redesign also allows for new add-on "Mods," which increase the functionality of the camera through external mics, lights, and more.
 Unfortunately, it also means that existing cases and lens adapters no longer work.